Last Updated on November 22, 2020 by Oddmund Groette

 The biggest shareholders are Industrivärden (10.4%) and Oktogonen Foundation (10.4%), both long-term institutional investors.
 Oktogonen is a pretty interesting institution as it was set up by the “father” of the current business philosophy, Jan Wallander.
 Oktogonen was initiated in 1973 to create incentives and long-term commitment for the employees.
-It’s a profit sharing scheme for all employees, whether you are a clerk or a boss.
+It’s a profit-sharing scheme for all employees, whether you are a clerk or a boss.
 The fund keeps all its assets in Handelsbanken shares, and the requirement for allocating shares to the foundation is that the bank must both get an acceptable return on equity and at the same time better than its peers.
-When an employee reaches the age of 60 the assets in Oktogonen need to be withdrawn, either as a one time payment or over 2-20 years.
+When an employee reaches the age of 60 the assets in Oktogonen need to be withdrawn, either as a one-time payment or over 2-20 years.
 I believe this is a much better incentive and compensation than options.
 Both in 2017, 2018 and 2019 there were no provisions for the Oktogonen fund because the board was not pleased with the performance, meaning many employees were disappointed, to say the least, but the board takes a tough stance, compared to many other banks that keep on handing out bonuses despite lackluster long-term performance (Deutsche Bank comes to mind).
-In recent years outside investors forced the board to allocate less to Oktogonen by demanding an additional requirement of acceptable return on equity.
+In recent years outside investors forced the board to allocate less to Oktogonen by demanding an additional requirement of an acceptable return on equity.
 Simply being better than competitors was not enough.
 (Provisions to Oktogonen for 2018 is under consideration).

 Additionally, the board owns in total 67.6 million shares, almost 4% of the company.
 The reason is Fredrik Lungberg who owns 67.25 million shares (3.6%) via the investment firm Lundberg.
 Fredrik Lungberg is the son of Lars Erik Lundberg, the founder of Lundberg, and they have had a stake in Handelsbanken for a long time.
 Furthermore, Lundberg owns 11% of Industrivärden which again owns 10.4% of Handelsbanken.
 The chairman, Pär Boman, the former CEO, owns 126 000 shares of which 26 400 indirectly via Oktogonen.

-Because Handelsbanken is well capitalized, the common equity tier 1 ratio (CET1) increased from 16.8 to 18.5% in 2019, we can expect most of the net earnings to be returned to shareholders via dividends (and a less via buybacks).
-The reinvestment opportunities are slim.
-The dividend has been rising steadily since 1995 except for 2008 when it was reduced 20%.
+Because Handelsbanken is well capitalized, the common equity tier 1 ratio (CET1) increased from 16.8 to 18.5% in 2019, we can expect most of the net earnings to be returned to shareholders via dividends (and less via buybacks).
+Reinvestment opportunities are slim.
+The dividend has been rising steadily since 1995 except for 2008 when it was reduced by 20%.
 For 2019 it was left unchanged from 2018, but at the AGM it was decided to postpone the dividend until 2020 (see item 9):